 Initially an informal approach to the person responsible for the dog is usually made.
 This could be a visit from one of our Community Wardens or a letter to the owner advising them that a report has been received and recommending that they ensure certain actions are undertaken to remedy the problem.

 Our Community Wardens will also usually carry out regular patrols of the area to monitor the situation.
 You may also be asked to keep a record of any further incidents.
 This record may be required as evidence if more formal action has to be taken at a later date.

-Where excessive barking has been reported, one of our Community Wardens will usually make 3 or more visits to assess the extent of the problem and judge whether it represents a statutory nuisance.
+Where excessive barking has been reported, one of the Community Wardens and an Environmental Health Officer will usually make 3 or more visits to assess the extent of the problem and judge whether it represents a statutory nuisance.

 If a statutory nuisance is confirmed and the problem persists, then a Notice can be served upon the dog’s owner requiring that the issue be stopped.

 There are some occasions where we are unable to take any action, particularly where the problem is intermittent or not judged to be a statutory nuisance.

 You will be informed in writing when we have concluded our investigations of the reported issue.

 - Address: Eden District Council, Mansion House, Penrith, Cumbria CA11 7YG